LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 In the labs for this course, you're taking on the role of Adatum Corporations Messaging Administrator. you've deployed Microsoft 365 in a virtualized lab environment, and you've been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.

+In this lab, you will be focusing on the features that can help you protect sensitive information in your organization and troubleshoot any issues that may arise.

+First, we will review encrypting messages utilizing Sensitivity labels.
+This is an important feature that allows you to mark certain messages as containing sensitive information and then encrypt them to protect that information from unauthorized access.
+You will walk through the process of creating and applying sensitivity labels, as well as how to ensure that the encryption is working properly.

+Next, you will dive into Applying sensitivity label (via RMS template) to a Mail flow Rule.
+This feature allows you to automatically encrypt messages that contain sensitive information by setting up a rule that applies a specific sensitivity label to messages that meet certain criteria.

+Finally, you will test the behavior of the above mail flow rule to ensure that it is working as expected and that messages are being properly encrypted.

+By the end of this lab, you will have a thorough understanding of how to test and troubleshoot these features in your organization and how to protect sensitive information.
+These skills will be useful for any administrator or IT professional responsible for maintaining and securing a Microsoft 365 environment.

 ## Lab Setup